LuanContarin/docu-learn/README.md

 - 🔍 **Instant translation:** Tap on any word to get its translation from English → Portuguese.
 - 💾 **Local storage:** Books are saved locally using Expo FileSystem, inside the app folder.
 - 🗂️ **Book management:** Add and view books easily.
-- 🤖 **AI translation API:** Connects to a Flask-based Python backend that serves a TensorFlow/Keras translation model.
+- 🤖 **AI translation API:** Connects to a FastAPI-based Python backend that serves a PyTorch translation model.
 - 🎨 **UI:** Built with default dark theming, icons, and a minimalist interface.

 <h2 id="technologies" align="left">⚙️ Technologies</h2>